Effects of the 2009 Pacific typhoon season in the Philippines: August

 Typhoon Morakot, also known as Kiko, produced severe flooding in parts of the Philippines that left 26 people dead.
 In the Philippines, ten villages (Paudpod, San Juan, Batonloc, Carael, Tampo, Paco, San Miguel, Bining, Bangan, and Capayawan) have been submerged in 4 to 5 ft floods after the Pinatubo Dike overflowed.
 Joint military and police rescue teams rescued 3 Koreans and 9 Canadian nationals.
 About 30,000 families were affected by Morakot; eleven people are confirmed dead.
 Three French tourists and two Filipino guides were killed in a flashflood caused by a landslide.
 Thousands are trapped on rooftops or in trees awaiting helicopter rescue attempts and thousands have lost their homes.
 At least two have died from flooding.
 Landslides have claimed the lives of two children and five miners are still missing after a landslide destroyed their huts.
 Schools have suspended their classes in the hardest hit area, and highways have been closed due to landslides.

 In western Luzon including Manila, a 48-hour rainfall were recorded upon the formation of Tropical Storm Mujigae as a depression.
 The depression enhanced the southwest monsoon that brought torrential rains in the area.
 In Laguna, two children were killed due to landslides caused by torrential rains brought by Maring.
 Late on September 8, both the JMA and the PAGASA declared the system was a minor tropical depression.
 Also, on September 9, all classes in Manila was suspended from Pre – school, Elementary school, and High school due to incessant raining and flooding.
 The National Disaster Coordinating Council reported that at least three villages in Malabon were submerged in 18 in floodwaters.
 At least four streets in the area were impassable to light vehicles.
 Also on that day, six provinces was raised in public storm signal no. 1.

 In Valenzuela City, 15 low-lying barangays located in the city's first district are underwater.
 In Bulacan, five towns and two cities of the province are flooded, with water as high as four feet.
 In Bataan, the town of Dinalupihan was placed under state of calamity after 22 barangays were affected by flash floods.
-In Pampanga, the NDCC placed the towns of Sta.Ana, San Luis, Minalin, Mexico, Macabebe, Masantol, Apalit, Guagua, Sasmuan, Lubao, and Bacolor in state of calamity due of rivers in Tarlac are swelling.
+In Pampanga, the NDCC placed the towns of Sta.Ana, San Luis, Minalin, Mexico, Macabebe, Masantol, Apalit, Guagua, Sasmuan, Lubao, and Bacolor in state of calamity due to rivers in Tarlac swelling.

 More than 300, 000 residents of four northern provinces were affected by floods, including about 3,300 people who fled to evacuation centers and more than 41,000 who moved in with their relatives and friends.
 Overall damages were estimated of 25 million Philippine Peso in agricultural land.